keyboardsurfer/Crouton/README.markdown

 ## Extension and Modification

 The whole design of a Crouton is defined by [Style](https://github.com/keyboardsurfer/Crouton/blob/master/library/src/de/keyboardsurfer/android/widget/crouton/Style.java).
-You can easily create your own Styles by calling one of the constructors of the Style class or use one of the already provided styles: Style.ALERT, Style.CONFIRM and Style.INFO.

-If you want to modify the general appearance you might want to have a look at the [ViewHolder](https://github.com/keyboardsurfer/Crouton/blob/master/library/src/de/keyboardsurfer/android/widget/crouton/ViewHolder.java).
+You can use one of the styles Crouton ships with: **Style.ALERT**, **Style.CONFIRM** and **Style.INFO**.
+Or you can create your own Style.

+In general you can modify

+- display duration
+- dimension settings
+- options for the text to display
+- custom Views
+- appearance & disappearance Animation
+- displayed Image

+Since [Style](https://github.com/keyboardsurfer/Crouton/blob/master/library/src/de/keyboardsurfer/android/widget/crouton/Style.java) is the general entry point for tweaking Croutons, go and see for yourself what can be done with it.

 ## Building